auth0/express-jwt-authz/README.md

   function(req, res) { ... });
 ```

-If multiple scopes are provided, the user must have _any_ the required scopes.
+If multiple scopes are provided, the user must have _at least one_ of the specified scopes.

 ```javascript
 app.post('/users',